-"What do you want to do?
-And how can you demonstrate through your major, your experiences, and your skills that you can do it?”
+A question students are often asked when they tell someone their major is “What are you going to do with that?”
+That is the wrong question.
+What should be asked is “What do you want to do?
+How can you demonstrate through your major, your experiences, and your skills that you can do it?”

 Choosing a major is not choosing a career.
 Our experience in the Career Center has allowed us to oberve that there is often little relationship between the major and the career.
 Our graduates go on to work in virtually every sector of the economy.
 We have seen biology majors go into law, Spanish majors go into business, and religion majors work in government.
 Our alumni are constantly telling us the value of their major and of their liberal arts degree in the workplace.